College of Nursing

 NURSE 6130 Research, Interventions and Evidence-Based Practice: 3 semester hours

 Prerequisites: Graduate standing.
-This course examines the processes and evaluation components of evidence-based practice, including the identification of significant clinical problems, evaluation of evidence underlying competing interventions, the effectiveness of interventions, and implementation and evaluation of health promotion and therapeutic interventions that improve the quality of care or health outcomes for individuals, groups, and populations.
-Students will develop the skills to critically analyze the scientific literature foundational to implementing evidence-based practice projects.
+This course provides opportunities to examine the processes and evaluation components of evidence-based practice, including the identification of significant clinical problems, evaluation of evidence underlying competing interventions, effectiveness of interventions, and implementation and evaluation of health promotion and therapeutic interventions that improve the quality of care or health outcomes for individuals, groups, and populations.
+Students will have opportunities to develop skills needed to critically analyze scientific literature foundational to implementing evidence-based practice projects.

-NURSE 6320 Learning and Curriculum Development in Nursing: 3 semester hours
+NURSE 6320 Curriculum Development in Nursing: 3 semester hours

 NURSE 6424 Social Determinants of Health for Underserved Populations: 3 semester hours